-- 12.5.
+12.6.
 Office jobs account for around a quarter of total jobs within Dacorum and are mainly located within GEAs and town centres.
 New office jobs will make a significant contribution to the borough's total additional jobs over the plan period.
+The

-The Employment Land Update21 forecasts that approximately 7,000 new office jobs will be provided within the borough from 2006-2031. - 12.6.
-Technical work22 has identified the lack of a defined office location in Hemel Hempstead, and the homogeneity of the type of available office floorspace as weaknesses of the local office market.
-This will be addressed through the East Hemel Hempstead AAP and the Hemel Hempstead Town Centre Masterplan.
+Employment Land Update forecasts that approximately 7,000 new office jobs will be provided within the borough from 2006-2031.